-Quizzes (10%): Short quizzes will occasionally be given in the first 5 minutes of class.
-Although these quizzes are usually scheduled for Mondays, there may be a few exceptions (see the course outline, below).
+Quizzes (12.5%): Short quizzes will occasionally be given in class.
+Although these quizzes are usually scheduled for Tuesdays, there may be a few exceptions (see the course outline, below).
 Quizzes will contain 3 multiple choice questions that pertain to the recently presented lecture material and the readings from the text.
 Questions will occasionally be drawn from readings that have been assigned but have not yet been discussed in lecture (even those due the day of the quiz); however, these questions will be of a more general nature and should be easily answered if you have read the material.